 “Tearing families apart is not ok,” said another participant.

 Just Cause’s Executive Director Maria Poblet said it was only a matter of time before women in the United States build a strong feminist movement.

-Emily Lee of the Chinese Progressive Association pointed out that violence against women would not end just because a country has a woman president or a woman becomes the chief executive officer of a corporation.
+Emily Lee pointed out that violence against women would not end just because a country has a woman president or a woman becomes the chief executive officer of a corporation.

 MUA - Mujeres Unidas y Activas